Slade: Second decline in popularity (1985–1990)

 In mid-1984, Polydor released a new compilation, Slade's Greats, which peaked at number 89, and during the autumn a full European tour was announced to promote the album.
 Tickets were being sold before the band had agreed that the tour would actually take place: shortly afterwards, it was cancelled because Holder, who was facing a divorce from his first wife, was furious arrangements for the tour had gone ahead without his agreement.
 In late 1984, a new single, similar in style to "My Oh My" was released in the UK.
-Entitled "All Join Hands", the song made number 15 in the charts.
+Entitled "All Join Hands", the song made number 15 in the chart.
 "Merry Xmas Everybody" was also re-released, peaking at number 47 in the UK.

 At the beginning of 1985, Slade released the single "7 Year Bitch" which stalled at number 60 in the UK when it failed to make radio playlists.
 The band protested that there had been no reaction to Elton John's "The Bitch Is Back" which was a hit record.
-The single did make number 39 in German charts however.
+The single did make number 39 in the German chart.
 A following single was released in March entitled "Myzsterious Mizster Jones".
 The single marked a return for Slade's trademark of spelling titles incorrectly, which had not been done since the 1973 hit "Skweeze Me, Pleeze Me".
-Despite being a radio-friendly track, the single only peaked at number 50 in the UK Neither "7 Year Bitch" nor "Myzsterious Mizster Jones" was released in America but the single "Little Sheila" was, where it reached number 86 in the Billboard charts and number 13 in the American mainstream rock chart.
+Despite being a radio-friendly track, the single only peaked at number 50 in the UK Neither "7 Year Bitch" nor "Myzsterious Mizster Jones" was released in America but the single "Little Sheila" was, where it reached number 86 in the Billboard chart and number 13 in the American mainstream rock chart.
 It was also released in Canada, where it got to number 50, and Germany.

 Rogues Gallery, an album heavily reliant on Lea playing on synthesizer and the majority of instruments, was released in the UK during March, and in America during May.
 Reported to be one of the band's most polished productions, the band aimed to produce an album where all tracks were potential hit singles.
 Despite receiving critical acclaim in both Europe and America, the album failed to live up to commercial expectations, partly due to the lack of live appearances, and Slade were unable to retain their new-found American audience or rekindled British following, causing the band to largely fade from sight once more.
 In the UK, the album reached number 60, whilst in America it made number 132.
-The album was a big hit in Norway, peaking at number 5.
+The album was a hit in Norway, peaking at number 5.
 It also charted in other European countries.